coffee-and-tea/coding_exercise/src/main/java/coffee_and_tea/coding_exercise/data_structure/README.md

 isEmpty() determines if there's any item left in Stack.
 Provides iterator interface to iterate over items.

+### PriorityQueue
+Provides insert() and delMax() or delMin().
+Add new items to queue, always pop min or max items.
+Implements priority queue with binary heap.

 ## Implementation

 ### Linked List Implementation